sadcitizen/doremi/src/date/is-leap-year/readme.md

 # isLeapYear(date): Boolean

-Checks if the value is a leap year
+Checks if the value is a leap year.

 ```js
 import isLeapYear from 'doremi/date/is-leap-year';